-- L. This Ordinance requires that every entity must first give a specified notice before it may operate (replace, modify, relocate, etc.) in any form in City controlled ROW.
+L. This Ordinance requires that any entity must first give a specified notice before it may operate (replace, modify, relocate, etc.) in any form in City controlled ROW.
 Each Provider must show its plan for use of the City's ROW; establish a systematic way of identifying and enforcing schedules, impacts, location and other technical standards.
 It requires that accurate information be provided to the City.
-It provides a mechanism whereby the entity causing delays and damages to the City is responsible to pay for such delays and to reimburse for such damages so that this City's citizens do not inadvertently subsidize any wrongful or negligent activities of others. - M. The Federal Telecommunications Act of 1996 (47 U.S.C. § 253) makes clear that cities are entitled to be reimbursed for the actual reasonable costs associated with the use of City ROW by utilities and Providers of telecommunications.
+It provides a mechanism whereby the entity causing delays and damages to the City is responsible to pay for such delays and to reimburse for such damages so that this City's citizens do not inadvertently subsidize any wrongful or negligent activities of others.

+M. The Federal Telecommunications Act of 1996 (47 U.S.C. § 253) makes clear that cities are entitled to be reimbursed for the actual reasonable costs associated with the use of City ROW by utilities and Providers of telecommunications.
 In addition, various cases around the country, such as the case of TCG New York, Inc. v.
-City of White Plains, 305 F.3d 67 (Second Circuit, 2002), interpret applicable federal law as allowing cities to also receive compensation, equivalent to rent, of up to five percent (5%) per year of a telecommunications provider's annual revenues generated in the cities' limits. - N. The City is not by this Ordinance claiming or imposing a reimbursement, however, future City Council's and the City's voters may choose to receive a reasonable return on the investment in the ROW of the City, as allowed by law and applicable decisions in cases such as TCG v.
-White Plains .
+City of White Plains, 305 F.3d 67 (Second Circuit, 2002), interpret applicable federal law as allowing cities to also receive compensation, equivalent to rent, of up to five percent (5%) per year of a telecommunications provider's annual revenues generated in the cities' limits.

+N. The City is not by this Ordinance claiming or imposing a reimbursement, however, future City Council's and the City's voters may choose to receive a reasonable return on the investment in the ROW of the City, as allowed by law and applicable decisions in cases such as TCG v.
+White Plains.

-- O. The existing franchises between the City and its two power Providers, Grand Valley Power and Public Service Company of Colorado, provide for franchise fees, analogous to the compensation that may be charged relative to providers of telecommunications and other entities subject to the Telecommunications Act of 1996. - P. The Council determines that it will not require such compensation, nor request voter approval at this time. - Q. This Ordinance is intended to integrate with the City Code, Chapter 38, Article IV.
-References in this Ordinance to section numbers shall be to Article IV of the Grand Junction Code of Ordinances. - R. This Ordinance shall not apply to irrigation systems including open ditches, canals, underground pipelines and related facilities associated with a federal water project to the extent application of the ordinance is prohibited by the June 17, 1902 Federal Reclamation Act.
+O. The existing franchises between the City and its two power Providers, Grand Valley Power and Public Service Company of Colorado, provide for franchise fees, analogous to the compensation that may be charged relative to providers of telecommunications and other entities subject to the Telecommunications Act of 1996.

+P. The Council determines that it will not require such compensation, nor request voter approval at this time.

+Q. This Ordinance is intended to integrate with the City Code, Chapter 38, Article IV.
+References in this Ordinance to section numbers shall be to Article IV of the Grand Junction Code of Ordinances.

-NOW THEREFORE, BE IT ORDAINED BY THE CITY COUNCIL OF THE City of Grand Junction: The following is hereby adopted as an Ordinance of the City, as set forth, and shall be effective as of February 20, 2005.
+R. This Ordinance in not intended to apply to irrigation systems including open ditches and canals existing prior to the 1908 Federal Reclamation Act.
+NOW THEREFORE, BE IT ORDAINED BY THE CITY COUNCIL OF THE City of Grand Junction: The following is hereby adopted as an Ordinance of the City, as set forth, and shall be effective as of , 200.
 The City Clerk shall codify these provisions as Article IV of Chapter 38 of the City Code.